Psychology

 Examines the current research and findings on alcohol and substance abuse regarding causes and treatments.
 Physical and psychological effects of substance abuse on the person, in addition to the consequences for the family and society, are reviewed.
 (Also listed as HSV 236.)

-PSY 240: Research Methods
+PSY 240: Research Methods I

-Addresses the basic methods of designing, conducting, and evaluating psychological research.
+Addresses the basic methods and designs of psychological research.
 Research ethics and research writing in APA style are also emphasized.

 PSY 301: Experimental Research